OpenNews/datainstitute-website/homepage.md

 ---
 section: homepage
 permalink: /
-title: The Data Institute 2023
+title: The Data Institute 2024
 ---

 <div class="page-intro">
      <p class="big-type">This free, intensive workshop teaches journalists how to&nbsp;use data, design and code.
-This year&rsquo;s Data Institute will be in person July 10-21. <a href="/2023/">Meet the class of 2023</a>!</p>
+This year&rsquo;s Data Institute will be in person July 8-19.
+Applications open April 10!</p>

       <div class="sub-nav">
         <!--<p><span>Applications are now closed.
 Congratulations to the <a href="/2023/">class of 2023</a>!</span></p>-->